 In California I learned a lot about what it takes at the policy level to change anything in education and teacher education.
 I was working with the leaders of the California Reading Initiative and got to know Marion Joseph.
 I was working with the people who got all of the Packard money to start the coach training.
 I did that for a year and we really had a big impact and I learned a lot about state politics.

-Then came the opportunity to go to Washington to direct a five year study of reading instruction and reading development in inner city schools.
+Then came the opportunity, to go to Washington to direct a five year study of reading instruction and reading development in inner city schools.
 The project was funded by the University of Texas and headed by Barbara Foorman.
 I got the job of running the D.C. site of that study.
 Barbara was in Houston with Jack Fletcher and Dave Francis and we worked on this as a team.
 I’m still writing up data from that study.
 It was tremendously informative and it was extremely difficult work because the schools had so many problems and were so dysfunctional.

 Nevertheless, in the course of the four years that we stuck it out in D.C. we were able to bring these kids to the average range through intensive professional development for the teachers and equipping them with comprehensive reading programs.
 We put coaches in the classrooms and had within our project a very consistent, research based approach.
 In the better functioning schools the kids were above average.

 I came out of that experience knowing that the district was totally disinterested in anything we were doing; there was no follow through, there was no support from the district to carry on any of the work we did.
 All the schools are back where they were.
 Two years later I got a call from the Assistant Superintendent saying, “We need your help here.”
-At that point I just thought to myself, no, I’m not going to do that unless something structural changes in leadership because it’s impossible to get information and practices into the classroom without the kind of coordinated effort that has gone on in Los Angeles and a few other districts that we can sight as being the kind of sites for implementation that have made a difference.
+At that point I just thought to myself, no, I’m not going to do that unless something structural changes in leadership because it’s impossible to get information and practices into the classroom without the kind of coordinated effort that has gone on in Los Angeles and a few other districts that we can cite as being the kind of sites for implementation that have made a difference.

 Congressional Testimony and The Design of 'Reading First':

-Congress three times.
+Dr. Louisa Moats: When I was in Washington I testified to Congress three times.
 I had several visits from the President in our classrooms and I had lots of photo opportunity sessions with policy makers who wanted to appear as if they were doing something about this problem.
 They also wanted to know more about what was going on in the schools that were successful.

 I was one of the people in the formulation of the Reading First Initiative.
 My thing there has been the professional development blueprint.
 Now I am working primarily on professional development.
 I am writing a lot of materials and conducting institutes, myself and with a team of people for mainly states that want to include my approach in the Reading First Initiative or in a statewide Reading Initiative.
 I am still seeing how all of this unfolds.